 What to do now

-With the delivery day approaching, you might want to read and learn more about early child development, or how #baby and other children develop body and mind holistically.
+With the delivery day approaching, you might want to read and learn more about early child development, or how Your Baby and other children develop body and mind holistically.
 One topic that you might come across is the critical period for brain development.

-The critical period for brain development: #baby ’s earliest experiences, especially during the first three years of life, build the foundation for lifelong learning, behavior, and health.
-During this critical period, #baby ’s brain gains more than a million neural connections every second.
+The critical period for brain development: Your Baby ’s earliest experiences, especially during the first three years of life, build the foundation for lifelong learning, behavior, and health.
+During this critical period, Your Baby ’s brain gains more than a million neural connections every second.

-You can help strengthen these neural connections by interacting back and forth with #baby , a process known as “serve and return”.
+You can help strengthen these neural connections by interacting back and forth with Your Baby , a process known as “serve and return”.
 So, whenever your baby babbles, gestures, or cries, respond with eye contact, words, smile, or a hug.